Find Affordable College Courses

 30% Racial-Ethnic Minorities*

 University of West Alabama is the 6th most popular school in the nation for students seeking a master's degree in child development.
+Each year, around 5,700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,100 per year, while in-state graduate students, on average, pay $6,678 per year.
-For the 2020-2021 academic year, 80 master's degrees were handed out to child development majors at University of West Alabama.
-Of these students, 100% were women and 30% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 80 people received their master's degree in child development from University of West Alabama.
+Of these students, 98% were women and 30% were members of underrepresented racial-ethnic groups.

 #7